 If there is one goal that is important for translation services, it’s engaging the audience and being able to relate to them on an intuitive level.
 Having a strong grasp of the many language services that we offer isn’t just essential for the technical aspects of the written word, but for initiating a direct dialogue between client and provider.
 This means understanding not only the grammatical and linguistic elements which make up a language, but the colloquialisms and cultural references which make that particular language so distinct.
 Language is more than just communication; it represents the values and beliefs upon which entire societies are based upon.

 Bloggers will want people to keep coming back to their website to read their latest articles, just as social media pages want to keep up the momentum on how many times they are shared, liked, and retweeted, as well as business owners needing site hits to ensure their latest sales offer is reaching the target audience.

 Language & SEO

-One of the most effective strategies to achieve this is through SEO (Search Engine Optimization), which uses specific keywords and their variations within the text to come up on a search engine like Google.
-A greater diversity of words relating to the same subject, as long as they remain focused, will help a website get the hits it needs, and is very cost-effective.
+One of the most effective strategies to achieve this is through SEO (Search Engine Optimization), which uses specific keywords and their variations within the text to rank on a search engine like Google.
+A greater diversity of words relating to the same subject, as long as they remain focused, will help a website get the hits it needs and is very cost-effective.
 “Crisp, clean, and persuasive written-to-order content” is the mantra of the leaders in the SEO writing industry, where the copywriting profession is becoming increasingly lucrative.

-Thinking Outside the Box
+Thinking outside the box

 They will be able to think outside of the box and know the kind of catch-phrase which will work for one audience in one language and be able to adapt it succinctly for another.
-The GITS Blog, an online forum covering programming, translation, and Japan, emphasizes several areas in which a translator can improve to excel their skill level, including “Target-language ability, source-language ability, subject expertise, translation ability, soft (people) skills, and sales and marketing skills.”
-By training extensively and constantly practicing all of these elements, a translator is on their way to staying with the game when it comes to the highly competitive business world, especially in Europe.
+The GITS Blog, an online forum covering programming, translation, and Japan, emphasizes several areas where a translator can improve to boost their skill level, including “Target-language ability, source-language ability, subject expertise, translation ability, soft (people) skills, and sales and marketing skills.”
+By training extensively and constantly practicing all of these elements, a translator is on their way to staying ahead of the game when it comes to the highly competitive business world, especially in Europe.

 What is important is capturing the spirit and the ethos of the original piece, even if this means slightly re-contextualizing towards a contemporary audience and understanding how that text can resonate with them.
 The same can be said for business content – respecting the culture, knowing what will click, and ultimately, making that audience want to come back for more.